History of the Bosnia and Herzegovina national football team: 2016 Kirin Cup – champions

-Bosnia against Japan at Suita City Stadium in Osaka during the final of 2016 Kirin Cup.
+Japan hosting Bosnia at Suita City Stadium in Osaka during the final of 2016 Kirin Cup.

 History was made for Baždarević's Bosnia-Herzegovina when the team won the 2016 edition of the Kirin Cup, beating Denmark and Japan along the way.
 Bosnia traveled to Japan without its most capped players in Roma duo Edin Džeko and Miralem Pjanić as well as Chelsea goalkeeper Asmir Begović and veteran defender Emir Spahić; giving opportunity to less experienced players to make their mark.
 In the first semi final, Milan Đurić scored a second half brace vs Denmark to draw the game level at full time, before Bosnia defeated Denmark on penalties in its first ever penalty shootout.
 In the final, Bosnia met host nation Japan, who outclassed Bulgaria in the other semi final 7–2. Đurić struck twice yet again to seal a historic 2–1 win at Suita City Football Stadium in Osaka, giving the Bosnia-Herzegovina national football team its first ever international trophy.

 After the tournament, Đurić was nicknamed Bosnian Samurai by the Bosnian media due to his hair style and for being the tournament's top scorer and best player.

-2018 FIFA World Cup qualifying failure

 Bosnia failed to make back-to-back FIFA World Cup's after lackluster performances saw them spill crucial points during qualifiers on the way to 2018 FIFA World Cup in Russia.
 The team was in front in many matches of the UEFA Group H campaign including in a draw with Greece in Athens (Greeks scoring in 95th minute to level the match 1–1), Bosnia then led 2–0 at half time vs Cyprus away but lost that 2–3, and finally leading Belgium 2–1 in Sarajevo at half time but lost 3–4.

-Rebuilding years

-Promotion to UEFA Nations League A

 Following the retirement of several key, veteran players such as Senad Lulić, Vedad Ibišević, and Haris Medunjanin, Bosnia began the process of slowly rebuilding their national team with younger players.
 On 4 January 2018, Robert Prosinečki was named the new manager of the Bosnia and Herzegovina national football team.
 He made an immediate impact as the new manager of Bosnia-Herzegovina, topping 2018–19 UEFA Nations League B and ensuring promotion to League A and a qualifying playoff spot (but may still qualify directly) for UEFA Euro 2020.
 The team also went 9 matches without defeat (equaling the previous record under Sušić), having conceded just 1 goal in qualifiers for the elite round of UEFA Nations League, and finished 13th in Europe overall.